Postdoctoral Research Positions in Computational Astrophysics

-- Computational Astrophysics: multi-dimensional evolution of catastrophic interactions of binary stars (mergers, common envelope, compact objects).
-Funded by the ERC Starting Grant “Cat-In-hAT“.
-The position is initially for one year, renewable for up to three years based on performance.
+The position is initially for one year, renewable for up to three years, based on performance.

 Applicants must have a PhD in astronomy, computational physics, or a related field by the start date of the appointment.
-The positions include internationally competitive salary and research budget.
-Women and underrepresented minority candidates are encouraged to apply.
+The position includes competitive salary and research budget comparable to international fellowships.

-Application instructions: Please submit CV, list of publications, statement on past research and future interests, and names and addresses of 3 references to email@example.com.
-Please indicate which position you are interested in.
-Applications will be reviewed starting December 31 2019, but the position will remain open until filled.
+Application instructions: please submit CV, list of publications, statement on past research and future interests to email@example.com before February 29 2020.
+Please arrange for 3 letters of recommendation to be delivered to the same email address.
+Applications will be reviewed immediately as they come and the position will remain open until filled.

 Included Benefits: Full Charles University employee benefits: health insurance (no or very small co-pays), 25 vacation days, 3 sick days, contributions to state pension fund, subsidized meals, parental leave, discounts for sports & wellness, Czech language classes, etc.